 Choice overload is what happens when we’re faced with more possibilities than we can clearly or easily comprehend.
 It happens when we spend what seems like 6 days deciding whether we want pepperoni, jalapeños, peppers, chicken, chili chicken, tandoori chicken, bacon, extra cheese, sweetcorn, onion, beef, meatballs, salami, mushrooms, ham or pineapple on our pizza.

-The confusion, apprehension, anxiety, and indecision we feel when faced with an abundance of choice are all symptoms of choice overload.
+The confusion, apprehension, anxiety, and indecision we feel when faced with an abundance of choices are all symptoms of choice overload.

 When we experience this overload in life, we sometimes might not consciously realize it.
 However, if a customer experiences this on your website, you certainly will.